 Generally, every person who operates a motor vehicle on a Colorado highway must possess and be able to display a valid driver’s license.

 License not in possession.
-A driver who possesses a license, but does not have it in their immediate possession will be subject to a traffic infraction fine of $15 to $100.
+A driver who possesses a license, but does not have it in their immediate possession will be subject to a traffic infraction fine of $15.

 Refusal to produce license.
 A driver who possesses a license but refuses an officer’s request to see it can be convicted of a class 2 misdemeanor.
 The conviction can result in ten to 90 days in jail and a $150 to $300 fine.

 Driving without a valid license.
 Unlicensed driving can result in a class 2 misdemeanor conviction.
-A class 2 misdemeanor conviction usually results in ten to 90 days in jail and/or a $150 to $300 fine.
+A class 2 misdemeanor conviction usually results in a $35 fine.
 Subsequent offenses can result in temporary preclusion from obtaining a license.